Hazelslack

-Hazelslack is a hamlet in the South Lakeland district, in the English county of Cumbria.
+Hazelslack is a hamlet in the Westmorland and Furness district, in the English county of Cumbria.
 It is near the villages of Arnside and Storth.

 Nearby Hazelslack Tower is the ruins of a 14th-century building, and is Grade II listed.
 It has been described as a peel tower and is a Scheduled Monument.
 As of 2014, English Heritage considered the condition of the privately owned tower to be very bad.

 Hazelslack also has a camp site.